HL7/fhir-symptoms-ig/input/pagecontent/diagnosis.md

 ### Guidance Summary

 > **Best Practice:** Use `Condition.evidence.detail` to link Conditions to the Observations (Symptoms) that support them.
-Optionally use `Observation.focus` (or `derivedFrom`) to indicate the reverse relationship.
+Optionally use `Observation.extension:assocaitedSymptomOrConditoin` to indicate the reverse relationship.
 Ensure consistent coding, provenance, and temporal alignment to support computable reasoning and interoperability.